dlasecki/dlasecki.github.io/_pages/cv.md

 Work experience
 ======
-* 2017-...: Research Assistant
+* 2017-2019: Research Assistant
   * University of Waterloo (Institute for Quantum Computing)
-  * Duties included: research
+  * Duties: research on the embezzlement of entanglement and entanglement dilution
   * Supervisor: Professor Debbie Leung

 * Jun-Aug 2017: Research Intern
   * National University of Singapore (Centre for Quantum Technologies)
-  * Duties included: research
+  * Duties: research on quantum self-testing
   * Supervisor: Professor Dagomir Kaszlikowski

 * Jun-Aug 2016: Undergraduate Research Assistant
   * University of Waterloo (Institute for Quantum Computing)
-  * Duties included: research
+  * Duties: research on the quantum capacity of the quantum depolarizing channel
   * Supervisor: Professor Debbie Leung

 Scholarships and awards